AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-rotate.md

    - `Display all instead of rotating` - Displays a stack of dynamic blocks, where all are visible.
    - `One at a time, Random` - Displays the specified dynamic blocks in a random order.
 When the page is refreshed, a different (and random) dynamic block appears.
-   - `One at the time, Series` - Displays the specified dynamic blocks in the sequence they were added.
+   - `One at the time, Series` - Displays the specified dynamic blocks in the sequence that they were added.
 When the page is refreshed, the next dynamic block in the sequence appears.
    - `One at the time, Shuffle` - Displays one dynamic block at a time in a shuffled order.
 This option is similar to the `One at a time, Random` option, except that the same dynamic block is not repeated.

    ![Rotator widget options](./assets/widget-dynamic-block-rotator-widget-options.png)<!-- zoom -->